Group representation constituency: Advantages

 As Article 39A of the Constitution states, the GRC scheme entrenches the presence of minority MPs in Parliament, ensuring that interests of minority communities are represented in Parliament.
 Article 39A(1)(a) of the Constitution allows for a maximum number of six MPs for each GRC so as to provide flexibility in ensuring that a GRC with a rapidly expanding population is properly managed.
-As the population of a constituency grows, it becomes increasingly difficult for an MP to singlehandedly represent all his or her constituents' views.
+As the population of a constituency grows, it becomes increasingly difficult for an MP to singlehandedly represent the views of all constituents.
 A team of MPs arguably has greater access to more constituents, and the fact that there are different MPs in the team suggests they can more effectively provide representation in Parliament of a wide range of constituents' views.